rohan843/cybersecurity-notes/README.md

 The first thing we should do is to contain the breach.
 This means that **if we are still losing data, we should do everything in our power to stop the loss.** This may involve _shutting down the server, shutting down the data center or the data center communications_.
 Stopping the data loss is the first priority.

 > First stop the breach, and then investigate the breach.

+Executing the incident management plan is the most important thing we should keep in mind as an entry level analyst.